efeelize/eng/kaiyan/work/new_job/self_improvement.md

 - 4. It's thought that the concert will be cancelled if it rains.

 # 10.seminars /'seminɑ:/ [n.研讨会] & workshop [n.专题讨论会] & hands-on practice
 > 1)A seminar is a little bit like going to a class,it's kind of like an educational talk.
 Someone speaks in front of an audience.
-They share ideas.If you guys know Ted Talks, those are seminars.Usually, they don't last very long, maybe a few hours or a day.all of the people at a seminar are professionals.You can have a seminar for doctors, and they might be teaching the doctors about a new medicine.
+They share ideas.If you guys know Ted Talks, those are seminars.Usually, they don't last very long, maybe a few hours or a day.all of the people at a seminar are professionals.And usually students or workers at a company, they go to a seminar to learn more about their job or their school.You can have a seminar for doctors, and they might be teaching the doctors about a new medicine.

 > 2)A seminar, like we said, is someone speaking in front of an audience.
 A workshop is similar.
 We go there to learn new things, but you get more involved.
 So you learn new skills and you practice them.It's more interactive, You are participating.So we call (it a) workshop.
 Yeah.
 Often companies have team building workshops where all of the employees or staff go to another place, and sometimes they do games.
 They do ice-breakers.
 They workshop in order to work better as a team.